This is an ultralight PCT Gear list for those thru-hiking the Pacific Crest Trail in 2025.

 The best size backpack for the PCT is around 50 liters.
 However, when backpacking in the Sierra you are required to carry a bear canister and they become a tight fit and a larger rucksack is better.

-Ultralight thru hikers will prefer something lighter from the list below.
+Ultralight thru-hikers will prefer something lighter from the list below.
 And don’t forget a cheap trash bag to use as a pack liner to keep things dry.

 Best Sleeping Bag for the PCT

-The best ultralight sleeping bag for the PCT is lightweight, tough and with a temperature rating of down to 20F / -6C.
+The best ultralight sleeping bag for the PCT is lightweight, tough, and with a temperature rating of down to 20F / -6C.

 When Thru hiking the PCT the first nights in the desert can be very cold.
 So can the nights in the High Sierra.
 Some nights in Northern California will be so hot that you will not need your sleeping bag so much.

-- Sea to Summit Spark 4 18F / -8C – 31oz / 880g
+- Sea to Summit Spark 15F

 All the sleeping bags on this list are awesome and will serve you well on the PCT.
 If you need more info check the full reviews on sleeping bags.

-Best Lightweight Sleeping Bags
+Read More: Best Ultralight Sleeping Bags

 Best Ultralight Quilts for the PCT

 Ultralight Sleeping Quilts for the PCT are becoming more popular.
-For most thru hikers on the PCT they are a better ultralight alternative to a heavier sleeping bag.
+For most thru-hikers on the PCT, they are a better ultralight alternative to a heavier sleeping bag.

 They are lighter but have limitations in really cold weather.
-When the temperature get below freezing they are not as efficient at keeping you warm.
+When the temperature gets below freezing they are not as efficient at keeping you warm.
 Having said that, I prefer using one on the PCT.

 The best ultralight quilt for the PCT is listed below.

-- Sea to Summit Ember EB3 Quilt – 14F – 25F / -10C/-4C – 25.5oz / 725g
+- Sea to Summit Ember 30F Quilt

-- Enlightened Equipment Revelation – 20F / -7C – 22.5oz / 639g
+- Enlightened Equipment Revelation 20F

 Best Sleeping Pad for the PCT

-The best ultralight sleeping pad for the PCT is comfortable, durable, reasonably priced and lightweight.
+The best ultralight sleeping pad for the PCT is comfortable, durable, reasonably priced, and lightweight.

-If you are like most thru hikers you will be exhausted every night and experience legendary nights sleep on the trail.
+If you are like most thru-hikers you will be exhausted every night and experience legendary nights sleep on the trail.

-- Nemo Tensor Insulated – 14oz/410g
+- Nemo Tensor Trail Ultralight Insulated Sleeping Pad

-- Thermarest Thermarest X-Therm – 15oz/430g
+- Thermarest Neoair X-Therm NXT

 Best Hiking Shoes for the PCT

 The best shoes for the PCT are lightweight and breathable.
-Waterproof shoes are not so good for this thru hike.
+Waterproof shoes are not so good for this thru-hike.
 We all have different shaped feet and different preferences, therefore what shoes you take will depend on many things.

 Firstly, buy shoes one size bigger than normal.
-Your feet will swell over the days weeks and months of thru hiking.
-Wrong fitting shoes will cause blisters or hotspots.
+Your feet will swell over the days weeks and months of thru-hiking.
+Wrong-fitting shoes will cause blisters or hotspots.
 You have been warned!

 Best Socks for the PCT

-Read the Review:
+Read the Detailed Review:

 Best Hiking Socks

-Best Gaiters for Hiking
+Best Thru Hiking Gaiters

 Best Clothing for the PCT